dotnet/machinelearning/ROADMAP.md

 ### Other
 * Support for additional languages
-* Published reproducible benchmarks against industry-leading MK toolkits on a variety of tasks and datasets
+* Published reproducible benchmarks against industry-leading ML toolkits on a variety of tasks and datasets